helgridly/canonize/canon/immaculate-timeline.md

 ### never read "For You"

 I want the thoughts of people I follow, not engagement bait slop Discourse™.
-The browser extension I use (more below) to tidy the UI literally flips me back to following if i hit For You.
+The browser extension I use (more below) to tidy the UI literally flips me back to following if I hit For You.
 I occasionally read it on my phone for a visceral reminder of how bad it is.

 ### unfollow if they make you feel bad